medyas/flutter_qiblah/README.md

 # Flutter Qiblah

-Flutter Qiblah is a plugin that allows you to display Qiblah direction in you app with support for both Android and iOS
+Flutter Qiblah is a plugin that allows you to display Qiblah direction in you app with support for both Android and iOS.

 ## Getting Started